ThomasPouw/Portofolio-S3/Learning Outcomes/IP/Readme.md

 When it comes to talking to teachers/project owners/people that are higher on the hierarcy.
 I know that i have to respect them and listen to them.
 That does not mean that I should not talk back as sometimes their ideas can be that their idea is not the best in the current situation.
 As in the end I know how much I can do in a certain amount of time.
 As it is not the best idea to disappoint the project owner just because you said yes to all of the demands of them.
 So sometimes you have to keep the project owner and you on the same level.
 Sometimes you have to go higher/lower and sometimes the project owner has to go higher/lower.
 As a healty relation between project owner and you is a relation with the least amount of fear and the most amount of trust.

+Sadly I still have a self convidence problem so talking can be a bit problematic at times.
+As i am a bit scared of what the other person thinks off me.
+Even if i already know that evenrything is fine.
+But i already knew that "solving" that was not really going to happen in one semester.
+As my convidence problems are rooted in my inability to understand what others are thinking sometimes, or so I think.